 The options for emissions compliance fall under fuel-based and technology-based solutions.
 Low and ultra-low distillates are available on the market, although these are more expensive than conventional heavy fuel oil, and questions have been raised regarding reliability and how they affect fuel systems that are more suited to conventional fuels.
-Alternative fuels, including liquid natural gas, biofuels and blended fuels, are expected to be preferred by most shipowners.
-However, there are concerns about the supply of compliant fuels and the costly process of retrofitting engines to make them compatible with the new fuels.
-Operators are continually investing time and resources in investigating the viability of exhaust gas cleaning systems, otherwise known as scrubbers, which allow vessels to burn conventional fuel by cleaning exhaust gases.
+Operators are still investing time and resources in investigating the viability of scrubbers, which allow vessels to burn (in most cases, cheaper) conventional fuel by cleaning exhaust gases.
 A certain category of scrubbers known as 'open loop scrubbers' has been criticised on environmental grounds owing to concerns about the effects of waste water being dumped into coastal waters.
-Scrubber wash water discharges have already been banned at a series of major ports in China, India and the United States as well as Fujairah, in the United Arab Emirates, and Singapore.
-Egypt has banned all such discharges in the Suez Canal.
-The IMO has commissioned a review of its 2015 guidelines for scrubbers,
+On the basis of information gathered by BIMCO, scrubber wash water discharges have been banned at a series of major ports in China, India, France, Germany, Norway, Singapore, the United States and Saudi Arabia as well as Fujairah in the United Arab Emirates.
+Furthermore, Egypt

-19 Sulphur oxide [SOx] and nitrogen oxide emission control areas [ECAs] are currently in place on the North American coastline and US Caribbean, and SOx ECAs are in place in the North Sea and Baltic Sea.
+19 Sulphur oxide [SOX] and nitrogen oxide emission control areas [ECAs] are currently in place on the North American coastline and US Caribbean, and SOX ECAs are in place in the North Sea and Baltic Sea.